jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-I never think of the future.
-It comes soon enough.
+All things must come to the soul from its roots, from where it is planted.
-- Albert Einstein
+- Teresa of Ávila

-Updated on: [3/1/2024]
+Updated on: [3/2/2024]
 <!-- #quoteEnd -->
 </pre>